surifirstpin/biplus_documentation/docs/README.md

 Starts Transforming your data into live reports and dashboards in Fraction of seconds, By helping you to find answers to your most important business queries.

-## Multiple device accessibility-mobile, desktop tablets
+## Multiple device accessibility-Mobile, Desktop Tablets

-It provides flexibity
+It provides flexibility of getting connected to data from Desktop, Mobile and Tablet from where ever you are.